 Reviewers across the Web enjoyed the Acura RDX's turbo power and deft all-wheel-drive handling.

 ForbesAuto notes that the 2008 Acura RDX is "one of only two 2008 SUVs sold in the United States that's powered by a turbocharged four-cylinder engine" (the Mazda CX-7 is the other).
-The 240 horsepower created by the Acura RDX engine is "slightly weaker than the less-expensive Mazda CX-7 and its turbocharged 244-hp engine," according to Car and Driver.
+The 240 horsepower created by the Acura RDX engine is "slightly weaker" than the 244-hp four in the Mazda CX-7," Car and Driver reports.

-Reviewers weren't won over by fuel economy in the Acura; 2008's "17 miles per gallon in city driving and 22 mpg on the highway" disappointed ForbesAutos, since it's the same rating given to the Jeep Grand Cherokee.
+Reviewers weren't won over by fuel economy in the Acura; 2008's "17 miles per gallon in city driving" disappointed ForbesAutos, since it's the same rating given to the Jeep Grand Cherokee.
 Car and Driver mentions that the 2008 Acura RDX's "fuel economy was 3 mpg worse than the ballsier BMW [X3]'s."